 Automatic Expungement vs. Applying for Expungement

 One of the most common misconceptions about automatic expungement is that it’s available right now.
-This is not the case.
-The state needs time to develop a system that can handle the volume of automatic expungements, which means that automatic expungement won’t be available until at least April 11th, 2023.
+This isn’t the case.
+The state needs time to develop a system that can handle the volume of automatic expungements, which means that automatic expungement won’t be available until at least April 11, 2023.

 Additionally, the waiting period for misdemeanors and felonies to be automatically expunged is seven (7) to 10 years, whereas it’s a much shorter three (3) to seven (7) year waiting period should you apply for expungement.
 (Three years for misdemeanors, five years for 1 felony, and seven years for multiple felonies.)